alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 At The Turing, we want to make sure you feel comfortable and supported in how you work.
 Here’s a bit about what to expect:

 - **Hybrid Working:**
-  We only ask that you come into the office four days a month — the rest is up to you!
+  Although the Turing does require employees to come into the office (see [above](#are-you-accepting-remote-applicants)), we do our best to ensure a healthy work environment whether you are in the office or working remotely.
   Some of the team work primarily remotely, while others come in every day.
   We’ve set up our working style to be remote-first, ensuring that those not in the office aren’t at a disadvantage, so there’s no pressure or expectation to be in the office more than the minimum four days.
   However, some team members have found that when they work remotely, they miss out on the informal water cooler chats or lunchtime conversations that happen in the office.
   To help bridge the gap, we try to mitigate this with online randomised coffee chats and co-working sessions.
-  It is entirely up to you to decide what balance works best for your schedule and your preference for in-person connection.

 - **Flexible Hours:**
   Our core hours are 10 am to 4 pm, but you’re free to work whenever works best for you.
   Whether you’re an early bird or prefer working later, we trust you to manage your time in a way that fits your life and responsibilities.
-  We also understand that everyone has commitments — whether it’s a doctor’s appointment, picking up kids, or running errands — so taking time for those is completely fine.
+  We also understand that everyone has commitments — whether it’s a doctor’s appointment, picking up kids, or running errands — so working flexibly around these activities is completely fine.

 - **Work-Life Balance:**
   We value a healthy work-life balance and believe you should be able to switch off outside of work.